-In this research, a framework for defining and describing the adoption of e-commerce using a survey method was proposed.
+In this research, the study proposed a framework for defining and describing the adoption of ecommerce using the survey method.
 This framework will prove important and useful to organizations and individuals that are using or considering using e-commerce.
-This paper investigated the model and proposed an adaptation particularly with regards to the e-commerce in Abidjan-Cote d'Ivoire.
+This paper investigated the model and proposed an adaptation particularly with regards to the e-commerce in Kumasi-Ghana.
 Results of reliability test in exploratory analysis of the model in this study shows that all constructs are reliable and adequate.
 This is indicated by their Cronbach's-alpha values ranging from 0.729 of Social Influence to 0.912 of Perceived Challenges.
-The values for the factor loadings on each of the constructs was higher than the set recommended benchmark of 0.6 and also in the reliability test on the constructs.
+The values for the factor loadings on each of the constructs was higher than our set recommended benchmark of 0.6 and also in the reliability test on the constructs.
 Following results from the regression analysis, the study concluded that Voluntariness of Use (VU), Perceived Challenges (PC), Social Influence (SI), Performance Expectancy (PE), Perceived Awareness (PA), Experience (E), and Perceived Benefits (PB) affect e-commerce adoption in different ways.

-The study found out that social influence, perceived awareness and experience (as our objective one (facilitating factors) does not have direct relationship with the behavioral intention of adopting e-commerce) as suggested by the previous model (figure 1).
-However, an indirect relationship between experience and intention to adopt e-commerce was established.
-Also, significant positive relationship was seen between Voluntariness of Use (VU) [as a main measure of impulse buying influence], Perceived Benefit (PB), Performance Expectancy (PE) and Perceived Challenges (PC) in influencing e-commerce adoption in Cote d'Ivoire.
-Results of the regression analysis only 44% supported for the model.
+The study found out that Social influence, Perceived Awareness and Experience (as our objective one (Facilitating factors) does not have direct relationship with the behavioral intention of adopting e-commerce) as suggested by the previous model (fig. 2).
+However, an indirect relationship between Experience and intention to adopt e-commerce was established.
+Also, significant positive relationship can be seen between Voluntariness of Use (VU) [as a main measure of impulse buying influence], Perceived Benefit (PB), Performance Expectancy (PE) and Perceived Challenges (PC) in influencing e-commerce adoption in Cote d'Ivoire.
+Results of the regression analysis have only 44% supported for the model.
 This is a reasonable support for the model.

-Discriminant validity establishment is crucial for conducting latent variable analysis (Bollen, 1989; Fornell & Larcker, 1981).
+Discriminant validity establishment is crucial for conducting latent variable analysis (Bollen, 1989; Fornell and Larcker, 1981).
 Without it, researchers cannot be certain whether results confirming hypothesized structural paths are real or whether they are a result of statistical discrepancies.

 Perceived Awareness (PA) and Experience (E) have been excluded from the structural equation modeling with Amos due to their very poor contribution to the default model.